Surprisingly brilliant tiny hotels you'll want to stay at

 One Room Hotel/booking.com

-One Room Hotel, Prague, Czech Republic
+One Room Hotel, Prague, Czechia

 As its name suggests, this hotel only has one room – but what a room it is.
-Almost 230 feet (70m) up in the air, the tiny hotel is located in the Žižkov Television Tower in central Prague.
+Almost 230 feet (70m) up in the air, the tiny hotel is located in the Zizkov Television Tower in central Prague.
 The view is unparalleled, with guests looking out to the colourful roofs of historic buildings and the maze of streets below.
 The room itself is a lot more spacious than you might imagine too, and there are also restaurants and an observatory within the tower.

 Courtesy of Calala Island